trozware/troznet/_posts/2016-02-26-singleton-to-protocol.md

 A singleton is a class that only expects to have a single instance.
 Think of it as a global instance of a class.
 In some cases this makes perfect sense if there can only ever be one instance of a particular class or if there is a default variant that suits most cases e.g.

 {% highlight swift %}
-UIApplication.sharedApplication()
+UIApplication.shared
-NSUserDefaults.standardUserDefaults()
+UserDefaults.standard
-NSNotificationCenter.defaultCenter()
+NotificationCenter.default
-NSFileManager.defaultManager()
+FileManager.default
-NSURLSession.sharedSession()
+URLSession.shared
 {% endhighlight %}

-If you are using an object whose name starts with "shared", "standard" or "default" you can be pretty sure it is an singleton.
+If you are using an object with a property name of "shared", "standard" or "default" you can be pretty sure it is an singleton.

 ### And what's the problem with singletons?